Early settlers (New Zealand)

 Different sections on Te Ara will lead you to different aspects of what helped the economy in colonial New Zealand.

-Read the the link on Farming and the economy about early farming and the pastoral era.
+Or look at Farming in the economy about early farming and the pastoral era.

 Tips: Te Ara has lots of information on this topic.
 We recommend you explore other sections to expand your understanding of this topic.